TheStormWeaver/Front-End/ReactJS/07.Forms/README.md

 # About
-The Projects above contain two differns of the same app, the first is used as a demo to test uncontrolled components, consisting of a login form that has a username, password, remember me and dynamically loads different types of services.The second app is used to test controlled components, while having the same functionality, but with added in ...
+The first two projects above contain two differns of a simillar app, the first is used as a demo to test uncontrolled components, consisting of a login form that has a username, password, remember me and dynamically loads different types of services.The second app is used to test controlled components, while having the same functionality, but with added in

 ## To start the Project
 - You will need to enter the "server" folder, enter CMD and write "node server.js" within the directory of the server.